villano-lab/galactic-spin-W1/paper/paper.md

 # Delivery

 The modules are designed to be presented to students in numeric order as part of a workshop, skipping those marked as "Bonus" as needed to fit the alloted time.
 Students are encouraged to work together to complete the modules and compare their results to one another.
 While working through a module, the instructor(s) should be available to answer questions and check in on participants' progress, but they should leave the bulk of the work to the participants themselves.
-If any bonus modules are being skipped, the instructor(s) should suggest these to participants who find they are completing the content at a faster pace than the rest of the room.
+If any bonus modules are being skipped, the instructor(s) may wish to suggest these to participants who find they are completing the content at a faster pace than the rest of the room.

 # Story